 4. Exchange on case studies and best practices in different countries (hearing and discussing examples from Berlin and Ireland in the areas of mentoring/leadership and coach education).

-5. Learning from each other with other multiplies, trainers, organisers from other European countries working in similiar areas (networking sessions and open discussions)
+5. Learning from each other with other multiplies, trainers, organisers from other European countries working in similar areas (networking sessions and open discussions)

 What am I required to do after the training?